 Driving under the influence (DUI) is a serious crime in Florida, and many Florida citizens face DUI charges every year in Florida.
 If you have been arrested for a Florida DUI, you may be worried about how the penalties could impact your future.
 We would strongly recommend that if you have been charged with a second or third DUI in Port Charlotte that you contact a DUI defense lawyer as soon as possible.

 At The Law Place, we have a legal team of reputable DUI defense attorneys ready to help you with your DUI arrest.
 The DUI attorneys at our law firm have worked on many DUI cases and helped countless clients escape the very worst penalties for DUI.
-Our DUI lawyers can help you to try and retain your driver’s license and much more.
+Our Port Charlotte criminal defense lawyers can help you to try and retain your driver’s license and much more.

 For more information on how our DUI attorneys can help you, contact our office to schedule a free consultation today.
 A criminal defense attorney will be able to offer you some free, unbiased legal advice.
 If you or a loved one has been charged with DUI offenses, call us now at (941) 444-4444.
 Phone lines are open 24/7.